harness/developer-hub/release-notes/continuous-delivery.md

   The trigger event history for the first trigger was not deleted.
 This resulted in showing the stale information when a new trigger with the same identifier was used.

   Now, once a trigger delete succeeds, the event history for the trigger is deleted as well.
 This cleans up all the information related to the deleted trigger.
-- Empty string inputs in triggers were treated as objects.(CDS-53078)

-  Empty string inputs caused errors when a runtime input was expecting an object.
+- Empty string inputs caused errors when a runtime input was expecting an object.
+(CDS-53078)

   Now Harness allows empty strings in this case.
 This applies to inputs in services, environments, service overrides, and infrastructures.
 - Kubernetes API calls were ignoring the proxy username and password.
 (CDS-48646)